 - Calendar of Events

 The city of Rome is a living museum.
 As the center of the powerful and long-lived Roman Empire, the city's ancient past has served as the foundation for an uninterrupted history spanning the Medieval, Renaissance, and Baroque eras, all of which live on as integral parts of the lives of modern Romans today.
 And so this city of the Colosseum, the Circus Maximus, and the Vatican is not just about the past, it is a lively city filled with energetic people, incredible food, and an active nightlife.
 Rome is the perfect place to study abroad, combining an unparalleled history, art, and architecture to study while you experience a fascinating modern culture and people.

-The CSUSM program in Rome will focus on the ancient history of the city and its empire over the course of twenty-one days under the guidance of Dr. Darel Engen.
+The CSUSM program in Rome will focus on the ancient history of the city and its empire over the course of twenty-five days under the guidance of Dr. Darel Engen.
 Most days there will be a two-hour class meeting in the morning followed in the afternoon by a two to three hour visit to an important site or museum.
 Although most of the program will take place in the city of Rome, an excursion is planned to the ruins of Pompeii and an optional weekend trip to Fiesole/Florence are built into our schedule to allow students to make short excursions to other parts of Italy if they wish.

 Ancient Roman history and its legacy in the modern city